 With our educational credentials and expertise, the University of Sussex is uniquely placed to train the next generation of anti-corruption campaigners and professionals to continue this vital work in our own countries.
 Our MA students come from all over the world and many have worked in government, civil society and the private sector.
 To learn more about our courses click here

 We work with a number of governments and international organisations to contribute our expertise on how to tackle corruption.
 We monitor and investigates the effectiveness of anti-corruption tools employed world wide, and give practical advice to those responsible for creating the new policies which help make our world a fairer place.

 Our funding comes from a number of sources and all funding is received under the University guidelines for guaranteeing academic independence.

-Our funders include the Global Integrity-DFID ACE Programme, ESRC, Wellcome Trust and the Joffe Charitable Trust.
+Our funders include the Global Integrity-FCDO ACE Programme, the ESRC, the Wellcome Trust and the Joffe Charitable Trust.